jupyter/governance/conduct/reporting_events.md

 regular committee is immediately in the loop).

-Our team will help you contact hotel/venue security, local law enforcement, local support services, provide escorts, or otherwise assist you to feel safe for the duration of the event.
+Our team will help you contact hotel/venue security, local law enforcement, local support (which could include services and transportation as available), or otherwise respectfully assist you to feel safe for the duration of the event.

 Contact information for the following will be provided per event: